A Complete Guide To Butter

 Health Benefits

 It’s a misconception that butter is unhealthy due to its fatty nature.
 At a basic level, butter contains selenium, a mineral rich in antioxidant properties.
 It also contains iodine required by the body.
-The butyric acid present in butter acts as a carcinogen while lauric acid has antifungal and antibacterial properties.
+The butyric acid present in butter acts as an anti-carcinogen while lauric acid has antifungal and antibacterial properties.
 All these are components of the fatty acids in butter.
 Glycospingolipids protect against gastrointestinal infections so it’s better to avoid low fat butter for children.

 - Real Butter: Explains why real butter is important for your health.